Thursday, December 12, 2024

 Mediterranean Diets Help Reduce Liver Fat & Obesity Risk

-According to a study published in the Journal of Hepatology conducted by researchers from the Ben-Gurion University of the Negev in Israel working in collaboration with teams in Germany and America those looking to lower their hepatic fat deposit may do better following a low carb Mediterranean diet; findings suggest this type of diet had a greater effect on reducing fat around the liver, heart, and pancreas compared to low fat diets with similar calorie counts.
+According to a study published in the Journal of Hepatology conducted by researchers from the Ben-Gurion University of the Negev in Israel working in collaboration with teams in Germany and America, those looking to lower their hepatic fat deposit may do better following a low-carb Mediterranean diet; findings suggest this type of diet had a greater effect on reducing fat around the liver, heart, and pancreas compared to low-fat diets with similar calorie counts.

-278 obese participants were randomly divided into two groups: one group was assigned a low fat diet and the other a low carbohydrate Mediterranean Diet to follow for 18 months.
-Full body magnetic resonance imaging scans were conducted on all subjects to map their fat deposits before, during, and after the 18 month period to analyze the effects of the assigned diets on body fat distribution.
+278 obese participants were randomly divided into two groups: one group was assigned a low-fat diet and the other a low-carbohydrate Mediterranean Diet to follow for 18 months.
+Full body magnetic resonance imaging scans were conducted on all subjects to map their fat deposits before, during, and after the 18-month period to analyze the effects of the assigned diets on body fat distribution.

 “In this 18-month intervention trial, Mediterranean/low-carbohydrate diet induced a greater decrease in hepatic fat content than [a] low-fat diet, and the beneficial health effects were beyond the favorable effects of visceral fat loss,” the researchers concluded.

-A Mediterranean diet is drawn from the eating habits of those who live along the Mediterranean Sea areas, it incorporates habits and food types of nearby regions such as Italy, Greece, France, Turkey, Lebanon, and Portugal.
-While this meal plan does not have a strict menu per say it is typically characterized with generous amount of fruits, vegetables, whole grains, legumes, eggs, fish, and healthy fat, as well as the odd consumption of a glass of wine.
+While this meal plan does not have a strict menu per se it is typically characterized by a generous amount of fruits, vegetables, whole grains, legumes, eggs, fish, and healthy fat, as well as the odd consumption of a glass of wine.

 Foods primarily consumed include: